MilnerLab/Phase_Stabilization/README.md

 # Project Setup & Useful Commands

-This repository contains several Python tools and apps used in the lab.
+This repository contains .
-Below is a quick reference for setting up the environment and running the programs.
+Below is a quick reference for setting up the environments and running the programs.

 ---

 ## 1. Virtual Environment

-### 1.1 Create / check / activate environment
+### 1.1 Creates / checks / activates environments

 Use the provided PowerShell script: